 International partnership calls for practical and scientifically-informed responses to zoonotic disease

-Cambridge, UK, 16th October 2020—Fourteen international organisation are urging practitioners and decision-makers to develop practical and scientifically-informed responses to reduce risk from zoonotic diseases and build more collaborative approaches in human health and wildlife management.
+Cambridge, UK, 16th October 2020—Fourteen international organisations are urging practitioners and decision-makers to develop practical and scientifically-informed responses to reduce risk from zoonotic diseases and build more collaborative approaches in human health and wildlife management.

 The members of the Collaborative Partnership on Sustainable Wildlife Management (CPW) today published a joint statement setting out guiding principles aimed at reducing the risk of future pandemics originating from wild animals while strengthening the conservation of wildlife, and at the same time respecting livelihoods, food security and the culture of diverse groups of people.